 “On your mark. … Get set. … GO!”
-School sports is in full swing.
+School sports are in full swing.
 Whether you run track or cross-country, play soccer or basketball, sports seasons can activate asthma.

 Asthma symptoms include coughing, having a hard time breathing, tightness in the chest, or noisy or wheezing sounds when breathing.
 Asthma tends to run in families and can come on at any age.
 Many athletes do not even know they have asthma.